-Whatever the case, I personally think they look pretty cool and gives the speaker a slight edge to it (quite literally)
+Whatever the case, I personally think they look pretty cool and gives this 100 watt bookshelf speaker a slight edge to it (quite literally)

 When removed, you’re then greeted with a double tweeter and woofer display that looks pretty nice.

 I wouldn’t say it’s the most inspired design in the world, but for what it is, I like it.
-It definitely blends in when it comes down to looks.
+It definitely blends in with its more contemporary design.

 The color of the woofer is also pretty nice and kind of shimmers when light hits it which is a nice touch.

 As for the cabinet itself, it has a smooth matte black wood finish that luckily doesn’t pick up finger prints which I’m a really big fan of.